uxlfoundation/oneapi-construction-kit/doc/source/cl.md

 cl/test
 ```

-The ComputeAorta implementation of the [OpenCL spec][opencl-1.2] provides
+The oneAPI Construction Kit implementation of the [OpenCL spec][opencl-1.2] provides
 definitions for its entry points which _must not_ be changed.
 In addition the
 [OpenCL][opencl-1.2] also defines the OpenCL object types, such as
 `_cl_platform_id`, which hold the state required to implement those objects.